fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The Qaynuqa were banished from Medina.
 Chiefly they were metalworkers, having learned the art of beating out the splendid shining armor, the moon-curved swords and sun-catching helmets that glorified warfare in the desert.
 They made fine bronze armor, beaten and burnished, with helmets to match and gleaming swords whose swift cut could make the very air whistle.
 (Muhammad – the Messenger of God)

 The Jews of Khaybar also heard about the Treaty of Hudaybiyya and its terms.
-Just as the Quraysh in Makkah and Umar bin al-Khattab and some other “hawks” among the Muslims in Medina had interpreted the treaty as the “surrender” of the Muslims, so also did the Jews of Khaybar consider it a symptom of the incipient decline of the power of the State of Medina.
+Just as the Quraysh in Makkah and Umar bin al-Khattab and some other "hawks" among the Muslims in Medina had interpreted the treaty as the "surrender" of the Muslims, so also did the Jews of Khaybar consider it a symptom of the incipient decline of the power of the State of Medina.

-Banking on this theory of “decline,” they began to instigate the Arab tribes between Khaybar and Medina to attack the Muslims.
+Banking on this theory of "decline," they began to instigate the Arab tribes between Khaybar and Medina to attack the Muslims.
 One of these tribes was the Ghatafan, the allies of the Jews of Khaybar.

 They began to send their raiding expeditions into the pastures around Medina.
 One of these pastures belonged to the Prophet himself.
 On one occasion, the son of Abu Dharr el-Ghiffari was grazing the camels of the Prophet ﷺ   when the Ghatafan struck.
 They killed him, and captured his mother who was with him, and they drove with them the herd of camels.
 The Muslims, however, were able, just in time, to overtake the marauders and to rescue the wife of Abu Dharr el-Ghiffari.